University of Washington, Doctor of Musical Arts

-Dr. Frederick Bayani Mabalot is a Filipino-American composer and choral conductor from Southern California currently based in Washington state.
+Dr. Frederick B. Mabalot is a Filipino-American composer and choral conductor from Southern California and has been a Washington resident since 2016.
 He holds a Doctor of Musical Arts degree in Choral Conducting from the University of Washington School of Music in Seattle.
-His doctoral dissertation entitled "A Path to Song: The Incorporation of Aboriginal and Environmental Influences in 20th and 21st Century Australian Choral Music" explores the diversity and unique characteristics and elements found in Australian choral music.
+His doctoral dissertation entitled A Path to Song: The Incorporation of Aboriginal and Environmental Influences in 20th and 21st Century Australian Choral Music explores the diversity and unique characteristics and elements found in Australian choral music.
 It also examines the devastatingly traumatic impact of Australia’s colonial history on generations of Aboriginal people and Aboriginal societies and how this generational trauma manifested and continues to manifest in varying degrees and forms in Australian choral music.
-With this comes the issue of cultural appropriation and identifying a path towards respectful cultural referencing and respectful ways to engage with Indigenous influences in choral music and performance while honoring Indigenous communities who are indeed the sole and original custodians of their artistic, cultural, and musical heritage.
-During his two year residency at UW, Dr. Mabalot taught Glee Choir, Recital Choir, and Chamber Singers.
+With this comes the issue of cultural appropriation and identifying a path towards respectful cultural referencing and respectful ways to engage with Indigenous influences in choral composition and choral performance while honoring Indigenous communities who are indeed the sole and original custodians of their artistic, cultural, and musical heritage.
+During his two-year residency at UW, Dr. Mabalot taught Glee Choir, Recital Choir, and Chamber Singers.
 He studied under the guidance and supervision of Dr. Geoffrey Boers and Dr. Giselle Wyers; who was also the Chair of his Doctoral Supervisory Committee.
 Service, empathy, transformative connection, and celebrating diversity and the power and resilience of the human spirit through music are at the very core of his teaching and performance style and approach.
-He passionately believes in the power of music to heal and transform the way we feel and perceive ourselves, the world, and our individual and collective spirituality helping us recognize the humanity and divinity in one another.
+He believes in the power of music to heal and transform the way we feel about and perceive ourselves, the world, and our individual and collective spirituality helping us recognize the humanity and divinity in one another.